 Tahoe Rim Trail Map

 Whether you hope to thru-hike all 165 miles or just want to tackle a section or two in a weekend, hiking the Tahoe Rim Trail is an experience that appeals to every kind of hiker.
 The Tahoe Rim Trail Association recommends day hikes to Lake Aloha, Star Lake, Round Lake, and Richardson Lake.
 They also have great suggestions for youth backcountry camping trips.

 Difficulty: All levels, ranging from beginner to advanced

-Getting There: Nine Tahoe Rim trailheads are located at the following places:
+Getting There: The nine different Tahoe Rim trailheads are located at the following places:

 - Spooner Summit on U.S. 50

 - Barker Pass between Tahoe City and Tahoma

 - Echo Summit just west of the Snow Park area

 - Big Meadow off State Route 89 south of U.S. Highway 50

 - Kingsbury Grade at the Heavenly Stagecoach parking lot or end of Benjamin Street